Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This framing acknowledges that asking for the dirt requires trust.
 It also enables you to get a view into something that might be less positive about the work experience and what, if anything, a team member might expect you to do about it.

-## Can you walk me through your typical work day?
+## Can You Walk Me through Your Typical Work Day?

 ### Who to Ask:
 Direct Report